rubensgomes/appsgo-javascript/README.md

 In order to run a local build follow these steps:

-* Open a shell command prompt and go to the installed appsgo.mobi path.
+* Open a shell command prompt and go to the installed appsgo path.
 Then run the following command to do build:

     grunt -d -v clean build